Cisco ISE on Oracle Cloud Infrastructure

 Before you begin

 Create the resources needed for your Cisco ISE instance, such as SSH keys, Virtual Cloud Network (VCN), subnets, network security groups, and other required components in OCI.
-For information about using Terraform in OCI, see the Oracle documentation.
+For information about using Terraform in OCI, refer to the Oracle documentation.

 Procedure